US$11 toothpaste: Immigrants pay big for basics at private ICE lock-ups

 Cruz went to work.
 But his US$1-a-day salary at the privately run Adelanto Detention Facility did not stretch far.

-A can of commissary tuna sold for US$3.25 (2.50 pounds).
+A can of commissary tuna sold for US$3.25.
 That is more than four times the price at a Target store near the small desert town of Adelanto, about two hours northeast of Los Angeles.
-Cruz stuck with ramen noodles at 58 cents a package, double the Target price.
+Cruz stuck with ramen noodles at US$0.58 a package, double the Target price.
 A miniature deodorant stick, at US$3.35 and more than three days' wages, was an impossible luxury, he said.

 "If I bought that there wouldn't be enough money for food," Cruz said.